English Garden (album): Release

+Critical reception

 English Garden garnered mostly rave reviews upon its release.
 The Age's John Teerds spotlighted the album's "inventive" songwriting, strong vocal performance, and "appealing" melodies, but also noted that it may take two or three hearings of the record for the listener to enjoy it.
 Ted Burley of Montreal Gazette honored the quality of the release as above other new wave acts at the time and wrote that it should've set the decade's norm for the genre.
 He wrote that Woolley was "attacking the eighties rather than surrendering to them", being able to make the production fresh and the vocals futuristic while making it sound human and non-robotic.
 Among the "lush" harmonies and "tasteful" arrangements, the unique, non-permissive lyrical content was also a significant highlight in his review, praising its "slice-of-life realism and scope."
 A more mixed review called the album "one of those weird pop albums that England seems to spew out yearly" and "sort of 10cc for nostalgists".